joonaspessi/AdventOfCode2021/README.md

 - Debugged a while for a problem where rust runtime panicked.
 Turned out that there was overflow when calculating final result for the part02.
 Changed count to u64 which worked out.
 - Solution was quite elegant and really simple after changing to the Hashmap based implementation.
 - Finally refactored also part01 and part02 to use common Hashmap based solver.

+### Day07 ⭐⭐

+- Again a day with a Hashmap data structure.
+- Created a hashmap which key contained "crab final position" and value "needed fuel"
+- Populated hashmap keys with all crab positions just iterating through all final positions and cumulating the needed fuel
+- Struggled to find an answer to part two.
+Decided to do unit test to calculate fuel consumption.
+- Seems that part02 implementation is quite slow and it could be improved by adding memoization to fuel consumption calculation